domoritz/leaflet-locatecontrol/README.md

 lc.start();
 ```

+You can keep the plugin active but stop following using `lc.stopFollowing()`.

 ### Events

 You can leverage the native Leaflet events `onlocationfound` and `onlocationerror` to handle when geolocation is successful or produces an error.
 You can find out more about these events in the [Leaflet documentation](http://leafletjs.com/examples/mobile.html#geolocation).